KxSystems/kx-vscode/README.md

 ![localkdbconnection](https://code.kx.com/img/vscode/connectserver.jpg)

-If authentication is required, from the connection dropdown menu define the _username_, then the _password_.
+If authentication is required to access the connection, from the connection dropdown menu, add the required _username_ and the _password_, clicking Enter to move between the two.

-An option to enable TLS encryption is offered; the default is _false_.
+From the connection dropdown menu there is also an option to enable TLS encryption; the default is _false_.

 - I want to learn more [about TLS encryption](https://code.kx.com/q/kb/ssl/).